SanojRellen/Ablage/README.md

-Sub SendEmail()
+Sub FilterAndCopy()
+    Dim ws As Worksheet
+    Dim lastRow As Long
-    Dim OutlookApp As Object
+    Dim copyRange As Range
-    Dim OutlookMail As Object
+    Dim pasteRange As Range

-    ' Create Outlook application
-    Set OutlookApp = CreateObject("Outlook.Application")
-    ' Create a new email item
-    Set OutlookMail = OutlookApp.CreateItem(0)

-    With OutlookMail
+    ' Set the worksheet to work on
-        .To = "recipient@example.com"  ' Replace with the recipient's email address .Subject = "Your Subject Here"
+    Set ws = ThisWorkbook.Sheets("Sheet1") ' Replace with your actual sheet name

-        .Body = "This is the body of the email.
-Customize this text as needed."
+    ' Find the last row in column AE lastRow = ws.Cells(ws.Rows.Count, "AE").End(xlUp).Row

+    ' Apply the filter on column AE for value 1 ws.Range("A1:AE" & lastRow).AutoFilter Field:=31, Criteria1:="1"  ' Field 31 = Column AE

+    ' Define the range to copy (only visible cells in column A) Set copyRange = ws.Range("A2:A" & lastRow).SpecialCells(xlCellTypeVisible)

+    ' Define the starting cell to paste (AG19) and resize the range to match the copy range Set pasteRange = ws.Range("AG19").Resize(copyRange.Rows.Count, 1)

+    ' Copy values from column A to column AG starting from AG19 copyRange.Copy
+    pasteRange.PasteSpecial xlPasteValues

+    ' Remove the filter
+    ws.AutoFilterMode = False

-        .Send  ' Sends the email immediately
+    ' Clear the clipboard
-    End With

-    ' Clean up
-    Set OutlookMail = Nothing
-    Set OutlookApp = Nothing
+    Application.CutCopyMode = False
 End Sub